BeaArthurAardvark/Dotfiles/README.md

 ![IMG_0132](https://github.com/user-attachments/assets/273d467c-c3da-4ba7-9cf9-16ba1dedae55)
 ![IMG_0131](https://github.com/user-attachments/assets/73064fee-4b83-46ed-943b-d038f511bd64)

-this repository is my personal dotfiles for Fedora Linux Sway edition.
+this repository is my personal dotfiles for Fedora Linux Sway edition. some keybindings may seem either weird or dumb, but it is the best i can work with on a chromebook.
 Programs used include

 fastfetch - system info fetching program https://github.com/fastfetch-cli/fastfetch